Information for Businesses

 What is apprenticeship?

 - An apprenticeship allows students to earn while they learn a highly-skilled trade.
-The program consist of intensive on the job training and related classroom instruction provided by South Piedmont Community College.
+The program consists of intensive on-the-job training and related classroom instruction provided by South Piedmont Community College.

-- At the completion of the program apprentices will receive Journey workers Certification, college credits that can be applied towards a Diploma or Degree, in addition to secure employment with the opportunity to advance.
+- At the completion of the program, apprentices will receive a Journey Worker’s Certification, college credits that can be applied towards a diploma or degree, and secure employment with the opportunity to advance.